winny-/love.js/readme.md

 Memory is now dynamically resized even with pthreads thanks to [this](https://github.com/emscripten-core/emscripten/pull/8365).
 Still needs a large-enough initial memory until I figure out how to properly wait for the memory to be sized-up before initialising all the file-system stuff (pointers [here](https://emscripten.org/docs/getting_started/FAQ.html#how-can-i-tell-when-the-page-is-fully-loaded-and-it-is-safe-to-call-compiled-functions)).

-Looks like if a game uses **shaders** (like, just includes them at all), then the games won't work.
+Looks like if a game uses **shaders** (some advanced shaders?
+The spec works with basic ones), then the games won't work.
 Strange, and worth looking into.
-Maybe has to do with Open
+Sometimes the game doesn't load properly until a page refresh too.

 Firefox doesn't like pthreads by default and spits out a ` Uncaught ReferenceError: SharedArrayBuffer is not defined`.
 Fix is discussed [here](https://github.com/ggerganov/kbd-audio/issues/9).